 1. Identify Critical Roles

-Start by recognizing the positions that are essential to business continuity and long-term goals.
+To enable effective talent discovery, start by recognizing the positions that are essential to business continuity and long-term goals.
 These roles are typically high-impact, hard to fill, or tied to specialized knowledge.

 For example, the Senior IT Manager is responsible for infrastructure, cybersecurity, and vendor relationships.
 A vacancy in this role could affect core operations.